imadem/vagrant_ansible_multi_server/README.md

 2. run ab -n 1000 -c 1000 http://example.com

 # Monitor the load balancer in action
-Take a look at the load http://10.0.15.16:81 or http://example.com:81
+Take a look at the load in http://10.0.15.16:81 or http://example.com:81

 # Your task:
 1. Automate the haproxy installation.
 2. Using different workload, check the availability of the load balancer.
-3. Upload the report to your github.
+3. Upload your report to your github space.